godotengine/godot-docs/tutorials/networking/websocket.rst

 Using WebSocket in Godot
 ------------------------

-WebSocket is implemented in Godot via three main classes :ref:`WebSocketClient <class_WebSocketClient>`, :ref:`WebSocketServer <class_WebSocketServer>`, and :ref:`WebSocketPeer <class_WebSocketPeer>`.
+WebSocket is implemented in Godot via :ref:`WebSocketPeer <class_WebSocketPeer>`.
 The WebSocket implementation is compatible with the High Level Multiplayer.
 See section on :ref:`high-level multiplayer <doc_high_level_multiplayer>` for more details.

 .. warning::